dimagi/xform-spec/_sections/30-bindings.md

 | `select`   | space-separated list of strings [review]()
 | `select1`  | as string (spaces strongly discouraged) [review]()
 | `geopoint` | space-separated list of valid latitude (decimal degrees), longitude (decimal degrees), altitude (decimal meters) and accuracy (decimal meters)
-| `geotrace` | semi-colon separated list of at least 2 geopoints, where the last geopoint's latitude and longitude is not equal to the first
-| `geoshape` | semi-colon separated list of at least 3 geopoints, where the last geopoint's latitude and longitude is equal to the first
 | `binary`   | [review]()
 | `barcode`  | as string [review]()